Can-Do Guides for Stakeholders (Updated October 11, 2019)

 • Work-Readiness, College Transition, and Career Pathways for Job Seekers: Program Models and Practices; • Work-Readiness for Particular Industries; • Workplace Education for Incumbent Workers: Program Models and Practices; • Tools for Assessing Worker Basic Skills; • Tools for Program Planning and Evaluation; • Work-Related Basic Education in the U.S.: Local, State, and National Policy; • Interpretations of How to Make Workplace Education Relevant and Effective; • Employer Perspectives; • Labor Union Perspectives; • International Perspectives.

 These 200 resources include both relatively recent documents and “oldies.”
 This inclusion of older resources is done to help newcomers to the field to (a) understand that work-related basic skills development is not a new topic and (b) access valuable resources they otherwise might not be aware of or able to locate.
 While most of these resources support a “contextualized” approach to work-related basic education, they are not unanimous in the particular contextualized applications they focus on nor in how they develop and run their programs.

 While the Open Door Collective (ODC) advocates for worker basic education as a tool to help workers attain, perform, and advance in family-sustaining employment, not all of the documents here explicitly focus on that particular goal.
 They are nonetheless included here because we feel it is important to learn from a range of perspectives and experiences in this evolving field.

 ODC’s Labor and Workforce Development Issues Group will continuously refresh this archive.
+The latest version is March 2020.
 We welcome suggestions for additional resources and how we might otherwise make this collection useful.